 Continuous i18n and L10n features include:

-- Automation – i18n support in the developer’s IDE, upon check-in and regularly run on targeted source code.
-Automated analysis, verification and exchanging of localization resource files from the build to translation (or translation management technologies) and back again to the build for staging and linguistic QA
+- Automation: i18n support in the developer’s integrated development environment (IDE) during check-in, and regularly run on targeted source code.
+Automated analysis, verification, and exchanging of localization resource files from the build to translation (or translation management technologies), and back again to the build for staging and linguistic QA.

-- Integration – Integration with the tools that you are already using, such as a Translation Management Solution (TMS) and Slack for communications
+- Integration: Integration with the tools you’re already using, such as a Translation Management System (TMS), and Slack for communication.

 In practice, most software development endeavors treat localization as a delayed and often manually managed process, outside of ongoing sprints and releases.
 This is contrary to agile and good software development management practices.